Learn about the 19 methods used by the world’s biggest agencies, aggregators and sellers to increase sales on Amazon

 If you’ve hit a ceiling with PPC and SEO, it might be time to look into off-Amazon traffic.
 There are many sources of Off-Amazon traffic but the main ones are TikTok, Google Ads, Influencer marketing, and Facebook ads.

 This type of traffic can expand your total addressable market since you’re no longer dependent on people searching for your product on Amazon.
-It can also help increase your organic rank because Amazon rewards sellers who send traffic its way.
+It can also help increase your organic rank because Amazon rewards sellers who send new traffic it’s way.

 Congrats, you’ve made it to the end.
-You now know the 19 growth hacks we’ve learned over the last few years working with the world’s biggest sellers, agencies and aggregators.
+You now know the 19 growth hacks we’ve learned over the last few years working with the world’s biggest sellers, Amazon agencies, and aggregators.